Tunetown/RoomMap/README.md

 doing acoustical room treatments, this can help identifying the locations in a room where a specific frequency is building up significantly, for example.

 The program is especially useful when analyzing rooms which are not rectangular or non-symmetric.
-Modal behaviour can not be calculated properly for such rooms, but this program can deliver a good overview of the room�s low frequency distribution.
+Modal behaviour can not be calculated properly for such rooms, but this program can deliver a good overview of the room's low frequency distribution.

 Currently, the application is released in beta state.
 It is fully functional, but there are some minor cosmetic flaws, as well as the release packages for some platforms are not ready yet.
 If there are any bugs etc., please inform me and i will take care of them.